mr-superonion/dotfiles_server/README.md

 sh -c 'curl -fLo "${XDG_DATA_HOME:-$HOME/.local/share}"/nvim/site/autoload/plug.vim --create-dirs \
        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```
-Please find the vim setup [here](./.config/nvim).
-Remember to install pynvim
+Check out the complete Vim setup at [here](./.config/nvim).
+Also, ensure pynvim
-and nodejs (to support coc).
-Also, you can install them using conda/mamba in
-your python environment.
+and nodejs are installed for compatibility with coc.

 ```shell
 pip3 install --user pynvim
 pip3 install --user nodejs
 ```
+You can also install them using conda or mamba within your Python environment.

 ## zsh dotfiles
 The configuration files for zsh can be found [here](./.config/zsh).

+## tmux dotfiles